-31. Senior Service – every U of D Jesuit senior spends every Wednesday morning serving at a community service site of his choice, in lieu of going to classes that morning.
+30. Senior Service – all U of D Jesuit senior spends every Wednesday morning serving at a community service site of his choice, in lieu of going to classes that morning.

-33. Visitor’s Entrance – should be used by all non-student visitors during the school day.
-It is located at the west end of the campus and has a sign posted outside by the walk way.
-You must sign in and out and wear a nametag while on the campus.
-This is a safety measure and very important.
+32. Visitors' Entrance – should be used by all non-student visitors during the school day.
+It is located at the west end of the campus (Door #1) and has a sign posted outside by the walkway.
+You must sign in and out and wear a name tag while on the campus.